How we use cookies

 By using our website, you agree we can place these types of cookies on your device.
-We have a consent box on our website so you can accept cookies before you proceed through the site – you can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser settings to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+We have a consent box on our website so you can accept cookies before you proceed through the site, where you can choose to accept or decline cookies.
+Declining cookies may prevent you from taking full advantage of the website.

 - To estimate our audience size and usage pattern.